 playwright, lyricist, director, educator

 As an educator, I'm passionate about inspiring young people’s imagination and growth as individual thinkers.
 I draw from an extensive background in early childhood education, having been a nanny, Head Start teacher, and day camp performing arts director.
 My roots as an educator spring from the Reggio Amelia approach to learning.
-I'm currently an educator at Hopscotch Montessori School.
+I'm currently an educator and theatre enrichment teacher at Hopscotch Montessori Schools.

 Collaboration with Joel Esher

 Our narratives focus on characters who are othered by the societies in which they exist, often centering on the many ways individuals who fall outside of the expected norm can thrive, especially when they join forces with one another.
 Our narratives place brown, queer, trans, and non-binary characters firmly in leading roles without leaning on self-discovery or acceptance of these traits as the main thrust of the story development.
 We explore what lies beyond the first stages of acceptance and understanding of ones’ identity.
 Our intention is to always go many steps beyond the usual “I love who I am” moment that so many stories end on.
 We like to ask what happens after you love yourself?
 Where can that confidence and self acceptance take you next?